jayxwoo/pj__ui/README.md

 - ui-4: Responsive navbar with submenu
 - ui-5: Responsive navbar with a search bar
 - ui-6: Fixed responsible navbar, changes its size on scroll
+- ui-7: Header with background image and text and fixed navigation at the top